pryv/dev-site/source/getting-started.md

 # Data Modelling

 In this section, we provide you information on the basic concepts of Pryv.io data model.
-When adding data to your Pryv.me account, you need to make it under Pryv's conventions, but organizing it into "streams" and "events".
+When adding data to your Pryv.me account, you need to comply with Pryv's conventions by organizing it into "streams" and "events".

 To see examples and possible scenarios you might encounter, please check the [**dedicated page**](/guides/data-modelling) to learn how the data model should be structured and implemented depending on the end use.

 Pryv.io data model is composed of two entities: **events** and **streams**.